Early slicer that can produce in cooler temps and gets moving before it gets too hot.

 Tomatoes are native to northwestern South America and by at least 500 BC they had been domesticated and were being cultivated as far north as modern-day Mexico, enjoyed by Aztec and other civilizations.
 They spread to Europe and the Caribbean through the Spanish colonizers, where they became staple parts of the food culture in many European countries as well.

 Directions: Start indoors 6-8 weeks before last frost and transplant out after.
-2’ apart.
-Bury plants deep, past first set of leaves, add eggshells for calcium, and provide support.
+Bury past first set of leaves, add eggshells to soil for calcium, and provide support.